MarcusLimJunYi/Monash-Guns-Dataset/README.md

 ### Details of the dataset:
 1) All images are scaled down from 1920x1080 pixels to 512x512 for training and testing purposes.
-2) Data format and annotations follow PASCAL VOC format
+2) Data format and annotations follow the PASCAL VOC format.

+# Getting Started

 ## Credits to the authors
 ### M2Det